wtsi-hgi/hgi-registry/README.md

                -e LDAP_URI=ldap://my.ldap.host:389 \
                mercury/hgi-registry

-Inside the container, the server runs from `127.0.0.1:5000`, by default, which you may map to the host however you like.
+Inside the container, the service runs under `127.0.0.1:5000`, by default, which you may map to the host however you wish.
 The service otherwise takes its cues from the following environment variables:

 * `LDAP_URI` The URI of your LDAP server, consisting of the schema, host and port.
 This must be supplied.